NASA Goddard Space Flight Center (GSFC) & Cornell University

 • Provided logistics support for testing including instrumentation, test set up, documentation, and statistical analysis of test results;

-• Provided documentation, media, and data to highlight the strengths of the CAESAR Mission.
+• Provided documentation, media, and data to highlight the strengths of the CAESAR Mission to be used in various proposal activities.